Notice of Pre-AIA or AIA Status

 a first semiconductor chip (200) comprising a first top surface (See annotated figure) and an opposite first bottom surface (See annotated figure);

-a plurality of first pads (some of 206) on the first top surface, each of the plurality of first pads having a first width (X width) and a first height (Z height);
+a plurality of first pads (some of 206) on the first top surface, each of the plurality of first pads having a first width (X width) and a first height (Z height); and

-a plurality of second pads (others of 206) on the first top surface further outward (“outward” in the X direction) from a center of the first semiconductor chip (See annotated figure for center region demarcation) than the plurality of first pads, each of the plurality of second pads having a second width (X width) […] and a second height (Z height) […];
+a plurality of second pads (others of 206) on the first top surface further outward (“outward” in the X direction) from a center of the first semiconductor chip (See annotated figure for center region demarcation) than the plurality of first pads, each of the plurality of second pads having a second width (X width) less than the first width and a second height (Z height) greater than the first height;

-a second semiconductor chip (210) comprising a second bottom surface (See annotated figure) which faces the first top surface, an opposite second top surface (See annotated figure),
+a second semiconductor chip (210) comprising a second bottom surface (See annotated figure) which faces the first top surface, an opposite second top surface (See annotated figure), a plurality of third pads (some of 217) on the second bottom surface and connected to the plurality of first pads (connected by 215), and a plurality of fourth pads (others of 217) on the second bottom surface and connected to the plurality of second pads (connected by215); and

-and a fillet layer (a portion of 400) between the first and second semiconductor chips (between in the Z direction) and surrounding the plurality of first pads, the plurality of second pads, the plurality of third pads, and the plurality of fourth pads (surrounding in the X direction), […].
+a fillet layer (a portion of 400) between the first and second semiconductor chips (between in the Z direction) and surrounding the plurality of first pads, the plurality of second pads, the plurality of third pads, and the plurality of fourth pads (surrounding in the X direction),

-Park fails to teach “each of the plurality of second pads having a second width less than the first width and a second height greater than the first height […] wherein a distance between bottom surfaces of the plurality of first pads and the second bottom surface is less than a distance between bottom surfaces of the plurality of second pads and the second bottom surface”.
+wherein a distance between bottom surfaces of the plurality of first pads and the second bottom surface is less than a distance between bottom surfaces of the plurality of second pads and the second bottom surface.

-Lin discloses a plurality of first pads (Fig. 1I: MP1) on the first top surface, each of the plurality of first pads having a first width (W1, See Fig. 1G for measurement markings) and a first height (See dashed reference line in annotated figure);
+“a plurality of first pads on the first top surface, each of the plurality of first pads having a first width and a first height; and

-a plurality of second pads (MP2) on the first top surface further outward from a center of the first semiconductor chip (AR1) than the plurality of first pads (See Fig. 1G showing 118B/MP2 “further outward”),
+a plurality of second pads on the first top surface further outward from a center of the first semiconductor chip than the plurality of first pads, each of the plurality of second pads having a second width less than the first width and a second height greater than the first height;

-each of the plurality of second pads having a second width (W2, See Fig. 1G for measurement markings) less than the first width ([0033]: “width W1…is greater than…width W2”) and a second height (See dashed reference line in annotated figure) greater than the first height (greater height is shown), […]
+a plurality of second pads (MP2) on the first top surface further outward from a center of the first semiconductor chip (AR1) than the plurality of first pads (See Fig. 1G showing 118B/MP2 “further outward”), each of the plurality of second pads having a second width (W2, See Fig. 1G for measurement markings) less than the first width ([0033]: “width W1…is greater than…width W2”) and a second height (See dashed reference line in annotated figure) greater than the first height (greater height is shown);

 wherein a distance between bottom surfaces of the plurality of first pads and the second bottom surface (surface of 300) is less than a distance between bottom surfaces of the plurality of second pads and the second bottom surface.

-Modifying the first and second widths and heights of Park, and the resultant distances produced from them by including the width configuration of Lin would arrive at the claimed width, height, and distance configuration.
+Modifying the first and second widths and heights of Park, and the resultant distances produced from them by including the width and height configuration of Lin would arrive at the claimed width, height, and distance configuration.
 Lin provides a teaching to motivate one of ordinary skill in the art before the effective filing date to include the configuration in that it would improve package reliability by improving connections to the pads ([0046]: “the warpage problem may be compensated and the cold joint problem may be prevented”).
 A person of ordinary skill in the art before the effective filing date would have predictable results incorporating the width configuration because Park and Lin each teach pad dimensions are designed according to chip warpage Park and Lin each teach pad dimensions are designed according to chip warpage (Park: pg.
 7 of translation: “a smile-shaped warpage may occur”; Lin: [0046]: “By designing the heights and widths”).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to have the claimed width configuration because it would improve package reliability.

 Regarding claim 19, Park in view of Lin discloses the semiconductor package of claim 11 (Park, Fig. 3b), wherein the first and second semiconductor chips comprise high-bandwidth memories (HBMs) (pg.
 12 of translation: “an HBM”).